Pampanaavinash/Zithara_assignment/README.md

+#
-# Customer Records Management System
+Management System for Customer Records

-This project is a simple web application for managing customer records.
-It provides functionality to view, search, sort, and paginate through a list of customer records fetched from a PostgreSQL database.
+This is a straightforward web application designed for handling customer records.
+It offers features to browse, search, arrange, and navigate through a collection of customer data sourced from a PostgreSQL database.
 ## Features

-- View a list of customer records including their name, age, phone number, location, and creation date.
+-Display a comprehensive list of customer records, showcasing their name, age, phone number, location, and the date they were created.
-- Search for customers by name or location.
+-Easily search for customers based on their name or location.
-- Sort records by date or time of creation.
+-Arrange records by their creation date or time for better organization.
-- Paginate through the list of records.
+-Navigate through the list of records seamlessly with built-in pagination functionality.

-## Technologies Used
+## Technologies

-- **Frontend**: React.js
+- **React.js**: Frontend Framework: Utilizes React.js for the user interface.
-- **Backend**: Express.js
+- **Express.js**: Backend Framework: Employs Express.js to handle server-side logic.
-- **Database**: PostgreSQL
-- **Styling**: HTML/CSS
+- **PostgreSQL**: Database Management: PostgreSQL is utilized for efficient data storage and retrieval.
+- **HTML/CSS**: Styling Tools: HTML/CSS are employed for creating visually appealing designs and layouts.

 ## Getting Started